 This happens every day and can happen in a few different ways, depending on the social media platform that is being used.
 Let’s look at both LinkedIn and Twitter.

 On LinkedIn, it can be very common for a salesperson to send an invitation to connect to someone that may be a prospect.
 And in many of these cases, this is a cold invitation meaning that the two people do not know each other and have not interacted in any way.

 What many of these salespeople do is, as soon as the invitation is accepted, the salesperson will then send a direct message that introduces the company that he or she works for, outlines the products and services offered, and usually ends with some sort of soft close attempt.

 On Twitter, this same social selling fail might look a little different and that is by sending direct messages to someone right after they follow the company or salesperson.
-Many of these are setup as an automated response email.
+Many of these are set up as an automated response emails.

 Why this Tactic Is Not Great